 This guidance outlines Rochdale Borough Council’s systems for identifying and maintaining contact with children missing from education and steps being taken to identify those at risk.

-In accordance with guidance, a child missing from education is defined as someone of compulsory school age who is not on a school roll, not being educated otherwise (eg at home, in independent schools or in alternative provision) or who has been out of any educational provision for four weeks or more.
+In accordance with guidance, a child missing from education is defined as someone of compulsory school age who is not on a school roll, not being educated otherwise (for example: at home, in independent schools or in alternative provision) or who has been out of any educational provision for four weeks or more.

 There are a number of reasons why children fall out of the education system, including when they: